typeblogger/typeblogger.github.io/_posts/2016-7-3-how-to-promote-your-blog.md

 ---
 layout: post
-title: 'How To Promote Your Blog''s Content: 12 Experts Share Their Tips & Insights'
+title: 'How To Promote Your Blog's Content: 12 Experts Share Their Tips & Insights'
 comments: true
 published: false
+feature-img: img/macbook_iphone.jpeg
 author: bruno
 ---

 Content marketing is different these days.
 In the past, anyone could publish a blog post on, well, just about anything, and they'd at least get a tiny trickle of traffic.

 But now?
 Sorry, but you won’t get any.